rashedul-hassan-app/search_ft/README.md

 It does not rely on any client site architecture like Angular JS or does not use any JQuery.

 Currently uses Orgiami components as used in the FT page.
+Nothing fancy has been added at all.

 The app can be progressively advanced.
 It is such an exciting project and there is so much to build on.
 As an example, next up would be to allow sorting feature.